openfl/OpenFLDevelopersGuide/working-with-sound/working-with-dynamically-generated-audio.md

 When you call Sound.play(), the application starts calling your event handler, requesting sound sample data.
 The application continues to send events as the sound plays back until you stop providing data, or until you call SoundChannel.stop().

-The latency of the event varies from platform to platform, and could change in future versions of Flash Player and AIR.
+The latency of the event varies from platform to platform, and could change in future versions of OpenFL.
 Do not depend on a specific latency; calculate it instead.
 To calculate the latency, use the following formula:

 (SampleDataEvent.position / 44.1) - SoundChannelObject.position